Justin-Watkins/Justin-Watkins.github.io/05-Segmentation.md

 * Did we create the capability to accurately measure some _return on marketing spend_?
 * Were we able to increase sales revenue by increasing _conversion rates_?
 * Are we able to better determine _product offerings_?
+* Are we able to get more relevent results from surveys and other research projects?

 Regardless of how we define success, segmentation should always be considered a work in progress.
 Segmentation cannot remain static and be successful.
 To maximize our opportunity, we must understand how to change our behavior to best suit our customers expectations, channel capability, and purchase behavior.